cbarkinozer/Java/Spring/Spring.md

 //The applicationContext.xml is the file that holds the metadata required to assemble beans at runtime.
 ApplicationContext appContext = new ClassPathXmlApplicationContext("applicationContext.xml");
 ```

-**Extensible Markup Language(XML)**: simple text-based format for representing structured information.
-For example : <menu><submenuitem text=”example” file=”example.html”/></menu>

-**Annotation**: In dictionary meaning, annotation is a note added by way of comment or explanation.
-In programming, an annotation is a form of metadata that provides data about a program that is not a part of the program itself (For example @Configuration, @Bean, @Import, and @DependsOn annotations).

-**Aspect-oriented Programming(AOP)**: Modularization of crosscutting concerns(concerns that affect every layer of a software architecture) such as transaction management, logging, security.

 **Spring IoC container**: The core of Spring Framework.
 It creates the objects, configures and assembles their dependencies, manages their entire life cycle.
 The Container uses Dependency Injection(DI) to manage the components that make up the application.